Learning faster compositing the hard way

 # non-zero ... the blur worked!

-The API places the responsibility on us to ensure valid arguments are passed, and it was seriously hard for me to learn:
+The API places the responsibility on us to ensure valid arguments are passed, NOTE:

-1. The array passed as dst must have the same shape and type as the usual return value (without dst), otherwise OpenCV will silently not place the result in the array.
+1. The array passed as dst must have the same shape and type as the usual return value (without dst), otherwise OpenCV will silently construct a new array for the output.

 2. A numpy array view: